bebatut/ebisearch/README.rst

       --file PATH      (Optional) File to export the entry content --help           Show this message and exit.

-It can also be used as a Python library
+It can also be used as a Python library:

 .. code-block:: python